VergillR/astar_pathfinding/README.md

 // update the matrix for one node:
-// use AstarNode to describe the node; weight is cost astar.updateMatrixPoints([AstarNode(x: 0, y: 1, weight: 5)]);
+// use AstarNode to describe the node; weight is cost
+// for example update the node at (0, 1) with cost 5:
+astar.updateMatrixPoints([AstarNode(x: 0, y: 1, weight: 5)]);

 // update the matrix for multiple nodes: